 The Kenya Trust will collect from anywhere in the UK and repair and refurbish donated instruments to a playable standard before they are distributed to corps (Churches) around Kenya.
 Instruments in any state of repair are welcome as we can reclaim unplayable ones for spares.
 Even empty cases are welcome.

-IF you would like to donate any instruments or cases, old or new please contact us via email at [email protected]
+IF you would like to donate any instruments and or cases, lyres and mouth pieces old or new please contact us via email at [email protected]

 Music Repair and Maintenance

-In an effort to drive self-sufficiency and provide a local source for the repair and maintenance of instruments The Kenya Trust sponsored a couple of technicians from Kenya to visit the UK and be trained.
-This initiative is now being restarted in 2020 with the formation of The Instrument Repair Shop in Nairobi.
+In an effort to drive self-sufficiency and provide a local source for the repair and maintenance of instruments The Kenya Trust sponsored a couple of technicians from Kenya to visit the UK and be trained in brass instrument repair.
+This initiative was restarted in 2020 with the formation of The Instrument Repair Shop in Nairobi.

-If you would like to be a part of this venture for 2020 please send us an email at [email protected]
+If you would like to be a support this venture for 2021 please send us an email at [email protected]k4